patricklafrance/wmfnext-shell/README.md

 }
 ```

-> We'll see later on when going through the *module development environment* section why this command is named `serve-dev` instead of `dev`.
+> We'll explain in the *module development environment* section why this command is named `serve-dev` instead of `dev`.

 👉 Start the remote module application with the `serve-dev` command, you should see __Hello from remote!__.